andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ![observations](images/image-20251119082352200.png)

 I can see they are doing NTP and DNS requests to my my DNS servers, HTTP requests coming from a wifi client, both the web-servers requests the appserver1 over tcp 4567 and some HTTP to the internet, Ubuntu repositories for updates.
 Will I allow that?
-Maybe, but then I may look into a redirect rule?
-Lets have a look at that later.
+Not now, they can stay offline at the moment.
+They are too fragile to be connected to the big Internet anyways.

 Okay, lets lock things down.